Lereste/CRUD-Post-UI/README.md

   - Do nothing if user doesn't change anything.
   - Show error if validation is failed.
 Stop form submit.
   - Update existing post with field that has changes.
 Don't include unchanged properties inside payload.
-  - If update successfully, show an alert with message `Save post successfully`.
+  - If update successfully, show a toast with message `Save post successfully`.
-  - If failed, show an alert with error message.
+  - If failed, show a toast with error message.

 ## :eyes: Post detail page